 - Launch Settings: Setting to determine if a single mouse left-click opens a new window or launches in an existing window.
-You can also select how the port hotkey will launch the target. - 4.
+You can disable some options.
+You can also select how the port hotkey will launch the target.
+Both Left Button Double Click and Middle Button Click and Port Hotkey can be disabled. - 4.
 Click Save.